 - responsibility for causing damage intentionally or through gross negligence;

-- commission of any of the unlawful activities defined in Article 14, such as reporting for work in a state of intoxication, refusal to be medically examined (except for HIV/AIDS test) or to observe Occupation Safety and Health prevention rules;
+- commission of any of the unlawful activities defined in Article 14 (2) of the Proclamation, such as reporting for work in a state of intoxication, refusal to be medically examined (except for HIV/AIDS test) or to observe Occupation Safety and Health prevention rules;

 - offences stipulated in a collective agreement as grounds for termination without notice.

-- With notice (Article 28 of the labor proclamation)
+With notice: See Articles 28 and 29 of the labor proclamation

 Effects of Lawful Termination

-- Provision of Certificate of Service to the employee - Article 12 (7) of the Labor Proclamation.
+- Provision of Certificate of Service to the employee;

 - Payment instead of unutilized annual leave: in principle it is prohibited to convert annual leave into cash.
-(Article 76(2) of the Labor Proclamation).
 However, if the contract of employment is terminated prior to the utilization of the annual leave, the employee is entitled to his pay for the leave he has not taken.
-(Article 77 (5) of the Labor Proclamation).

-Severance payment - (Article 39 of the Labor Proclamation and Art.2 (2) of Proc.
-No.494/2006): severance payment is available to employees whose contract of employment is terminated on specified grounds:
+- Severance payment is available to employees whose contract of employment is terminated on specified grounds:

-- Where his contract of employment is terminated because the undertaking ceases operation permanently due to bankruptcy or for any other reason.
+- Where the contract of employment is terminated because the undertaking ceases operation permanently due to bankruptcy or for any other reason.

-- Where his contract of Employment is terminated by the initiation of the employer against the provision of law.
+- Where the contract of Employment is terminated by the initiative of the employer against the provision of law.

-- Where he is reduced as per the condition described under this proclamation.
+- Where the employee reduced as per the condition described under this proclamation.

-- Where he terminate his contract because his employer did things which hurts the workers human honor and moral or the thing done by the employer is deemed as an offence under the penal code.
+- Where the employee terminate his/her contract because his/her employer did things which hurts his/her human honor and moral or the thing done by the employer is deemed as an offence under the penal code.

-Compensation - Employees whose contract of employment have been terminated due to the permanent cessation of operation of the undertaking because of bankruptcy or any other cause (Article 24 (4)), due to lay off (Article 29 of the Labor proclamation), or employees who resigned on an extra ordinary procedure (Article 32 of the Labor proclamation) are beneficiaries of compensation.
+- Compensation for employees whose contract of employment have been terminated due to the permanent cessation of operation of the undertaking because of bankruptcy or any other cause (Article 24 (4)), due to lay off (Article 29 of the Labor proclamation), or employees who resigned on an extra ordinary procedure (Article 32 of the Labor proclamation) are beneficiaries of compensation.